My History Blog, Focussing mostly on Roman and Mediaeval Times

 That's what the Fram 1 looked like.
 Fram means 'Forward', btw, thus the title of the post.

 Model of the Fram-1

-Nansen was convinced there must be a current flowing from Asia to a point between Greenland and Svalbard and maybe crossing the North Pole.
+Nansen was convinced there must be a current floating from Asia to a point between Greenland and Svalbard which might corss the North Pole.
 Not many people believed him, so Nansen looked for a way to prove it.
 Sticking something into the ice near Siberia and watch it come out near Svalbard sounded like an idea.
 Nansen wanted to stick an entire ship into the ice, plus he could get a free ride to the pole that way.
 Now, the problem with ice is that it can crack a wooden ship like a nut.
-Nansen needed a special ship that would be pushed onto the ice instead of ending up as haggis between the ice blocks, and he needed money.
+Nansen needed a special ship that would be pushed onto the ice instead of ending up as ship haggis between the ice blocks, and he needed money.

 View from the bridge of the Fram to the quarterdeck

 The ship should be small and light, but sturdy, yet offer enough comfort for a dozen men to live onboard for what looked like years.
 What they came up with was a three mast schooner of 39 metres length, a beam of 11 metres, a draught of 5 metres (which makes her unusually wide and shallow) and a displacement of 800 tons.
-The hull was designed so it would be lifted onto the ice, plus the Fram
+The hull was designed in a way that it would be lifted onto the ice.
+Moreover, the Fram

 has almost no keel; rudder and propeller could be retracted into the ship.
 The outer layer is made of extremely durable greenheart wood.
 Besides the sails, the Fram

 has a triple expansion steam engine, and could make a speed of 7 knots (13 km/h).
 There was also a windmill to generate electricity for the lamps (that would come handy during the polar nights).